-Our audit procedures relating to capitalization and amortization of content development cost included, but were not limited to the following:

-- Evaluated the appropriateness of accounting policy for capitalisation and amortisation of such cost in terms of accounting principles enunciated under Ind AS 38. - b) Obtained an understanding from the management, evaluated the design and implementation of Group's key internal controls in respect of capitalisation and amortisation of such cost and tested the operating effectiveness of such controls throughout the year.
+Key audit matter How our audit procedures addressed the key audit matter A. Capitalisation and amortisation of content Our audit procedures relating to capitalization and amortization development cost of content development cost included, but were not limited to the (Refer note and 3A(g) for the accounting policies and following: note 45 for the disclosures made in the accompanying a) Evaluated the appropriateness of accounting policy for consolidated financial statements) capitalisation and amortisation of such cost in terms of The Group provides digital media services to its accounting principles enunciated under Ind AS 38. customers by developing diverse digital content such as b) Obtained an understanding from the management, evaluated videos, articles and documentaries, which is monetised the design and implementation of Group's key internal controls by the Group over various digital platforms.
+The Group in respect of capitalisation and amortisation of such cost and has assessed that such digital media content meets the tested the operating effectiveness of such controls throughout recognition criteria as per Ind AS 38, Intangible Assets. the year.